mrazjava/booklink/booklink-import-openlibrary/README.md

 ```

 ## Importing Dumps
-Once data dumps are processed and in correct JSON format, we can import them using [GSON](https://github.com/google/gson)
+Once data dumps are processed and in correct JSON format, we can import them using our custom import process based on
-and the JSON pojo models.
+[GSON](https://github.com/google/gson).
+Our import app uses the JSON pojo models auto generated off the schemas
+provided by openlibrary.org.

 #### JSON POJOs
 Java models are auto created off schemas provided by [openlibrary-client](https://github.com/internetarchive/openlibrary-client/tree/master/olclient/schemata).